SAZZAD1Q2/GlobeTrekker/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-I would like to thank Microverse and the creator [gootyfer](https://github.com/gootyfer) who generated the idea of the app and design.
+I would like to thank Microverse community.
+I would also like to thank [Nelson Sakwa on Behance.](https://www.behance.net/sakwadesignstudio) for making and providing the design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>